-So, let us recapitulate the key points.
-We have found the analytical input output velocity relation from geometry.
-Now here I must mention again that we have use the concept of instantaneous center of rotation of the mechanism and then from geometric relations we have try to find out certain lengths.
+So, let us recapitulate the key points, we have found the analytical input-output velocity relations from geometry.
+Now, here I must mention again that we have used the concept of instantaneous center of rotation of the mechanism and then from geometric relations we have tried to find out certain lengths.

-Now if the configuration of the mechanism changes the procedure remains the same, but the triangle may look different, the triangle may look different, but we have to divides the methods of finding out these distances like here.
-We had this distance from the ground hinge to the instantaneous center.
-So, that we determine geometrically.
-So, that geometry one has to do, irrespective of the configuration mechanism and every time you will find that this can be done.
+Now, if the configuration of the mechanism changes, the procedure remains the same, but the triangle may look different, but you have to device a method of finding out these distances like here we had this distance from the ground hinge to the instantaneous center.
+So, that we determined geometrically.
+So, that geometry 1 has to do, irrespective of the configurations mechanism and a every time you will find that this can be done.
+So, we have found the analytical input-output the velocity relations from geometry, which were found out to be linear.

-So, we have found the analytical input output velocity relations from geometry, which were found out to be linear if introduced again brought in the concept of Jacobian.
-And the singularity of the Jacobian gave as the dead center configurations of the singular configurations of the mechanism.
-So, this dead center configurations, singular configuration they are synonymous with the singularity of the Jacobian or the singularity of the inverse of the Jacobian.
+We have introduced again, brought in the concept of Jacobian and the singularity of the Jacobian gave us the dead center configurations or the singular configurations of the mechanism.
+So, these dead centre configurations, singular configurations they are synonymous with the singularity of the Jacobian or the singularity of the inverse of the Jacobian.

-So let me summarize: we have discuss the geometric velocity analysis problem using the concept of instantaneous center of rotation and we have considered this example of 3R1P chain of type 1.
-We have looked at the singularity of the input output velocity relations and we have discussed about the dead center configuration of the mechanism.
+So, let me summarize, we have discussed the geometric velocity analysis problem using the concept of instantaneous center of rotation and we have considered this example of the 3R1P chain of type 1, we have looked at the singularity of the input-output velocity relations and we have discussed about the dead center configurations of the mechanism.